 If your Apple ID isn’t working, check out these articles for next steps

 The easiest way to solve this problem is to reset your Apple ID.
 First transfer all of your data from your iCloud account to your computer.
 You can login to the iCloud website and copy the contacts and other data from your account.
 After that, delete the iCloud account and make a new iCloud account to make this work.

 If none of the above-mentioned methods worked for you for your account related problems, please go to the Apple iCloud Contact Support or leave a comment below.

-If you were ever using your iCloud.com account on a computer that is not yours to check mails or look up contacts when you didn’t have your devices, it is important that you sign out properly from the account.
-In the event that you forgot to sign off from your iCloud.com account, you can still sign in from some where else and then by going to Settings > Advanced > “Sign Out Off All Browsers” ensure that your account has been logged off.
+If you were ever using your iCloud.com account on a computer that is not yours to check emails or look up contacts when you didn’t have your devices, it is vital that you sign out correctly from the account.
+If you forgot to sign off from your iCloud.com account, you can still sign in from somewhere else and then by going to Settings > Advanced > “Sign Out Off All Browsers” ensure that your account has been logged off.

 Removing your iCloud account is easy.
 But if you don’t backup your data anywhere else, it’s better to keep your iCloud account.
 Consider upgrading your account to a larger storage plan.
 The first level includes 50 GB of storage and charges .99/month USD.